discdiver/memorable-sql/README.md

 ```

-## Code to copy/paste to create schemas and tables for adoptions and owners
+## Code to copy/paste to create schemas, tables, and data for adoptions and owners

 ```sql
 -- create adoptions schema